Ageing & disability: the intersection needs urgent exploring, conference finds

 Ageism: a further layer of discrimination that affects people with disabilities

 The conference aimed at exploring the intersection between disability and ageing.
-As our Ageing Equal campaign run in late 2018 highlighted, older persons with disabilities face great challenges to live in dignity and equality.
-As they reach a certain age, people with disabilities may lose their access to support services as they are no longer considered as a person with a disability but as an “old” person.
+As our Ageing Equal campaign highlighted, older persons with disabilities face great challenges to live in dignity and equality.
+As they reach a certain age, people with disabilities may lose their access to support services as often they are no longer considered as a person with a disability but as an “old” person.
 Similarly, people who acquire a disability in older age (for instance, following an accident) may not be considered as people with disabilities.
 Those breaches of the principle of equality demonstrated the prevalence of ageist attitudes in society, as Borja Arrue, AGE’s Policy and Project Officer responsible for long-term care, highlighted during the conference.
 He further pointed out that those situations add a layer of discrimination, stereotyping and prejudice based on age to people who already face similar issues in relation to their disability.
 He called on further cooperation between organisations of older people and of people with disabilities to improve the awareness of common and specific challenges.

 Human rights in older age: the need to act